itspatrickchoi/cs50_final/README.md

 - Building a full-stack web application
 - Usage of Flask framework together with Python, PostgreSQL as backend, and HTML, CSS and JavaScript as frontend
 - How to use Visual Studio Code which was a lot tougher than I expected, I had used many other IDEs before like Eclipse, PyCharm, IntelliJ, R Studio, CS50 IDE,...But I had a lot of configuration issues with VSCode on my Windows (I actually basically took a break off CS50 and tried learning how to set up VSCode and then eded up doing The Odin Project for a while which also required me to learn how to operate a Virtual Machine (Linux Xubuntu) and the Terminal.
 Since with the VM I had a clean state I guess my VSCode was less messed up here.)
+- How to deploy a project to Heroku (making it publicly available) (Haven't deployed this project yet, but I have learned how to do it before)
 - How to use web design frameworks like Bootstrap and Tailwind
 - How to make use of tools like haikei, KUTE.js to incorporate pattern designs and SVGs that can even be animated
 - How to send emails automatically when conditions are met